luizoscar/HTTPFileShare/README.md

 # HTTPFileShare

-A Simple CLI HTTP server written in Python to share files over the intranet
+HTTPFileShare is a simple Python script to quickly serve files over the intranet.